astroXbruno/pythonquiz/README.md

 # pythonquiz
-A  python project created using OOPS concepts
+A  python project implemented using OOPS concepts